mablue/texicker/README.md

 ### This is an script to make stickers from list of texts Supported persian and other RTL languages

+## Introduction
-To use first add your quote list to files/data.ini with this format:
+1- first add your quote list to files/data.ini with this format:

 ```ini
 * first quote first line